 Just like Hostmonster and BlueHost, iPage and FatCow are closely related, and the two hosts both offer many of the same tools, including a ShopSite ecommerce program and the CM4all WebsiteCreator.
-Though the interfaces may look nearly identical, there are a few differences, including price and performance.
+Though the interfaces may look nearly identical, there are a few differences, such as pricing.

 At $1.99/month with our discount, iPage is among the cheapest of the web hosts we've reviewed.
 Domain registration is free for the first year, but if you want to keep your registration info out of the public record, domain privacy will cost you $9.99 per year.
 Still, it's good price, though the bargain comes with some tradeoffs, like using vDeck as your control panel as opposed to cPanel, the industry standard.